rbutenuth/loop-module/README.md

 ## While

 Loop over scope while a condition is `true`.
 For the first iteration, the condition is given as parameter `condition`.
-For the following conditions it is taken from the `payload`.
+For the following iterations it is taken from the `payload`.
 Therefore, the payload at the end of the scope has to be a map with two keys:
 * `nextPayload`: The payload for the next iteration (or the result payload of the scope, if this is the last iteration).
 * `condition`: Should another iteration follow?